 Changing Race or Name

-Likewise, transfer of competitor’s registration to another person is possible and will incur a surcharge of 75 ron payed upon check in.
-Note: deadline for registration transfer is June 30, 2020.
+Likewise, transfer of competitor’s registration to another person is possible and will incur a surcharge of 75 ron payed upon registration of the new entry.
+Note: deadline for registration transfer is July 3rd, 2021.